Fraternity and Sorority Housing Policies

 Alterations of Personal and Chapter Space

 - Students are not permitted to paint rooms or other residential areas.
-Housing and Dining Services maintains a rotation schedule that allows for all residential facilities to be painted on a regular basis.
+Housing Services maintains a rotation schedule that allows for all residential facilities to be painted on a regular basis.
 Students who paint their rooms without authorization will be charged the cost of having the room professionally painted.
 Greek organization requests to paint areas of a house should be directed to the Greek Facility Coordinator.

 Swimming Pools and Hot Tubs